gurpreet2526/Gurpreet_Singh_Drag_And_Drop_/README.md

 # Project Description

-This Drag and Drop Puzzle Game challenges players to solve a jigsaw puzzle by dragging pieces into the correct drop zones.
-It features interactive thumbnails to change puzzle sets, smooth drag-and-drop functionality, and an automatic reset for a seamless experience.
+In this Drag and Drop Puzzle Game, which is a jigsaw puzzle game, the player has to drop the pieces in order in their drop zones.
+It has interactive thumbnails to change the puzzle sets, smooth drag and drop functionality, and auto reset to give a great feeling.